wodowiesel/GB-Dumper/README.md

 ## HARDWARE

 - 1x Arduino Nano (or Uno for old versions)
-- 1x Custom PCB for Arduino Nano by WodoWiesel (abx@gmx.de) (or from orig.
+- 1x Custom PCB for Arduino Nano by WodoWiesel (wodowiesel@quantentunnel.de) (or from orig.
 GBCartReader for Uno)

 - 2x SN-74HC595 Shift-Registers from Texas Instruments